smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

 * wol:

   * now has a web interface with items and interactive wol
+  * Corrected metadata - changed type of wol_ip from ip4 to ipv4

 * xiaomi_vac:

   * use datatables js in webif
   * fix problem with newer miio module (>=0.5.8) that doesn't accept return_list argument for clean_details method
   * Bump version to 1.1.2
+  * ompatibility with newer python-miio modules (0.5.9+)
+  * Bump version to 1.2.0

 * xmpp: